maoberlehner/markus-oberlehner-net/content/blog/vue-form-validation-with-vuelidate.md

 };
 ```

 In the code above, we've added two new methods.
-The `focusFirstStatus()` function recursively searches for the first component with a `status` and sets the focus on the HTML element of the component.
-This triggers the browser to automatically scroll the focused element into view, so the user can see the validation error.
+The `focusFirstStatus()` function recursively searches for the first component with a `status` and sets the focus on the HTML element of the component. **This triggers the browser to automatically scroll the focused element into view, so the user can see the validation error**.

 The `validate()` method triggers Vuelidate to check the current validation status with `this.$v.$touch()`.
 In the next line we're waiting for the next tick in order to make sure that Vue has updated all the components according to the new validation status and then we call the `focusFirstStatus()` function to scroll to the first validation error.